Python Tutorials: Natural Language Processing and Relation Extraction

 Hearst's Patterns for extracting IS-A relations:

-These are the keywords like such as, a, including, etc. which are commonly used to relate one thing to another.
+These are the keywords such as, a, including, etc. which are commonly used to relate one thing to another.
 This type of pattern can be made by hand-coding to extract the information relates.

 Moreover, there are some other relations often hold between specific entities like located in, founded, and cure.